 Tlachtga holds the presence of Samhain and is the keeper of the gate between the worlds.
 She teaches us the importance of releasing, of embracing death, before we can move on.
 Death does not often mean physical death, it means releasing.

 On the Wheel of the year, when we stand in the place of Tlachtga, we are invited to explore our way of being with her.
 Once we develop a relationship with Tlachtga, we no longer need to be afraid of death.
 We are being called to go deep within ourselves, to move into her space and when we allow ourselves to go into that place, she comes to our aid.

 We do not have to sit in the place of death, because death is always with us.
 Death shows itself to us in every line of our faces and every fold of our bodies.
 Awareness of our mortality is not a burden that we carry, rather, it is what makes us value life and live it to the full.

 Standing in the place of Tlachtga, we recognise that there are things that we carry, right now, that are heavy for us.
 It could be the death of a relationship, the end of a job, or some process we are going through within ourselves.
 We have to let go of those burdens first before we can move on.
 It is only by releasing that we attract the new.

-Excerpts from The Way of the Seabhean, An Irish Shamanic Path, by Amantha Murphy (Irish shaman, healer and seer) with Orla O'Connell (scribe).
-The Way of the Seabhean will be published by Womancraft Publishing for Brigid's Day (February 1st) 2021.
+The Way of the Seabhean, An Irish Shamanic Path by Amantha Murphy (Irish shaman, healer and seer) with Orla O'Connell (scribe) will be published for Brigid's Day, February 1st 2021 by Womancraft Publishing.